oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/0-introduction/0-introduction.md

 * [WMS](https://bit.ly/oraclewms)

 Also get familiar with WMS to see the process, check out videos under new here and need help sections of the menu.
 Use the sample workshop that is found in https://github.com/oracle-livelabs/common under the  sample-livelabs-templates directory.
 (Steps will be provided later on settung up your GitHub repos).
+This common repository also has a set of common images that you can use as part of your workshop.

 Another important step is to take look at the QA document since it provides how to do images, format markdown and gets you started in the right direction for the workshop standards.
+We also have a set of common images that are included in the common directory for you to use as part of your workshop.

 * [QA Document](https://objectstorage.us-ashburn-1.oraclecloud.com/p/MKKRgodQ0WIIgL_R3QCgCRWCg30g22bXgxCdMk3YeKClB1238ZJXdau_Jsri0nzP/n/c4u04/b/qa-form/o/QA.docx)

+We also have a set of common images that are included in the common directory
 ### **Workshop Objectives**

 * Enter new workshop in WMS